QuantumPL/site/content/publication/Singhal2021/index.md

   system (including enforcing no-cloning).
 This paper describes our current progress in designing λ-Q# (an idealized version of Q#), our solution to the qubit cloning problem in λ-Q#, and outlines the next steps.
-publication: "*Informal Proceedings of the Second International Workshop on Programming\
+publication: "*Second International Workshop on Programming Languages for Quantum\
-  \ Languages for Quantum Computing (PLanQC '21)*"
+  \ Computing (PLanQC '21)*"
 links:
 - name: URL
   url: https://ks.cs.uchicago.edu/publication/tttiq/